 In fall 2019, the School of Nursing moved from the Hawaii Loa campus in Kaneohe to the downtown Honolulu campus located at Waterfront Plaza.
 The new consolidated urban campus allows students to easily commute to clinicals, community events, and Aloha Tower Marketplace.
 The Waterfront Plaza campus is also home to a newly designed simulation center with two large skills and health assessment labs as well as five high-fidelity simulation rooms for experiential student learning.

-In 2020, the School of Nursing created fully online programs leading to master's degree and Doctor of Nursing Practice, expanding the reach of the nursing program to numerous states.
+In 2021, the School of Nursing created a fully online graduate program leading to master's degree and Doctor of Nursing Practice, expanding the reach of the nursing program to numerous states.